Local explosions and extinction in continuous-state branching processes with logistic competition: Proofs of the main results

-We are now in the setting of Corollary 9.8 of \cite{subordinators} where some formulas for the Hausdorff dimension and the packing dimension of the zero-set of $X$ are provided with the help of $F$.
-In our case, this gives
+We are now in the setting of \cite[Corollary 9.8]{subordinators} where formulas for the Hausdorff dimension and the packing dimension of the zero-set of $X$ are provided with the help of the speed measure of $X$ (in the notation $M_X=F$, $m_X=f$ of \cite{subordinators}).
+In our case, this yields, by using the identity~\eqref{defF}:

 and